cloudControl/documentation/Guides/NodeJS/Express.md

 ## Prerequisites
 Before we get started, you need to get access to the Node.js code for the app in Github.

-To make a clone of the Node.js app from the repository using bash -
+To make a clone of the Node.js app from the repository using bash:

 ~~~bash
 $ git clone git://github.com/cloudControl/node-js-sample node-js-mongodb-sample